dkatz23238/pybotlib-tutorial/how-to-make-a-robot.md

 In this article we will be:
 - Setting up a virtual desktop to develop and run our RPA.
 Our RPA will run in a linux virtual desktop running inside a docker container.
-This allows us to decouple our code from our infrastructue as much as we can and ensure a "cloud-native" RPA.
+This allows us to decouple our code from our infrastructure as much as we can and ensure a "cloud-native" RPA.
 - Build an RPA that downloads financial data from the SEC official website.
 Since the SEC database is called EDGAR we will call this RPA the "EDGAR_investigator".
 - Overview specific functionality of the pybotlib library.